SterneSehen/EOG-Affine-Calibration/README.md

 Dataset source:
 [https://www.um.edu.mt/cbc/ourprojects/eyecon/eogdataset/]

 The dataset is not included in this repository.
-Please download it from the original source and place it in the `data/` directory before running the analysis.
+Please download it from the original source.

+## Author

+Letian Xie
+University of Melbourne
+Biomedical Engineering

 ## Citation